gfk-ba/datateam-test-1/README.md

 The data is supplied using the following format:
 -   Each line describes a record, a newline ('\n') character indicates the end of a line.
 -   The first line gives the name of each attribute.
--   The second line gives the types of each attribute.
+-   The second line gives the type of each attribute.
 -   The number and type of the attributes can differ with each input file.
 -   The values on each line are separated by a single space character.
--   Only integer and string attributes are currently supported (but it should be easy within your design to add more attribute types).
+-   Only integer and string attributes are currently supported.

 You may assume the following about the input: